DragonSlayer87/GoldMod-Cube2/README.md

     0. First you need to make sure, you've the following packages installed:

-        - mingw-w64 (cross-compiler -> for cross-compile)
+        - mingw-w64 (cross-compiler -> for cross-compile to windows)
         - gcc (install all)
-        - mingw-w64-zlib (for cross-compile)
+        - mingw-w64-zlib (for cross-compile to windows)
-        - mingw-w64-sqlite (for cross-compile)
+        - mingw-w64-sqlite (for cross-compile to windows)
         - zlib (for both)
         - sqlite (for both)
         - automake (for both)